-In line with data protection principles, we only keep your data for as long as we need it for, which will be at least for the duration of your employment with us though in some cases we will keep your data for a period after your employment has ended.
-Retention periods can vary depending on why we need your data, as set out in our Retention Schedule.
-Details available on request.
+In line with data protection principles, we only keep your data for as long as we need it for, which will be at least for the duration of your volunteering with us though in some cases we will keep your data for a period after your volunteering has ended.
+Retention periods can vary depending on why we need your data, as set out in our Retention Schedules.